The Age of Nero

 - Barrett, A.A., et al. (edd.).
 The Emperor Nero.
 A Guide to the Ancient Sources.
 Princeton 2016. [available online through the UW Libraries]

 Please note: I understand that under the current circumstances, you may prefer or even require to have all our texts in electronic form.
-I have indicated here when I am aware of e-versions (to purchase or free), but the situation is changing rapidly, so texts not listed here as available electronically may well be or will be available electronically by the start of WQ.
+I have indicated here when I am aware of e-versions (to purchase or free), but the situation is changing rapidly.
 Regardless, you will need right away the Griffin, Barrett, and Tacitus.

 Technology for Students:

 Students in need of technology items should be aware of the Student Technology Loan Program (STLP) located in Kane Hall.
 This student-funded program is offering quarterly laptop and tablet loans to assist with online instruction.